Herbs for COPD Worth Trying

 As for the lungs, no direct connection has been found between curcuma and healthier airways — yet.
-But considering the range of health benefits and virtual absence of side effects, it certainly can’t hurt.
+But considering the range of health benefits and virtual absence of side effects, it certainly cannot hurt.

 Potential Herbal Helpers

-- Lobelia — Also called Indian tobacco, lobelia is an ancient healing herb that has been used to relieve acute asthma attacks, by immediately opening up the airways so you can draw a deeper breath.
+- Lobelia.
+Also called Indian tobacco, lobelia is an ancient healing herb that has been used to relieve acute asthma attacks, by immediately opening up the airways so you can draw a deeper breath.

-The medical community is wary of recommending any herbal remedies as first-line treatments, since there hasn’t yet been a significant amount of scientific testing.
+The medical community is wary of recommending any herbal remedies as first-line treatments, since there has not yet been a significant amount of scientific testing.
 The good news is that experts are pushing for more studies on herbs, since more and more COPD patients are ready to seek alternative remedies for relief.

 Herbs to Avoid With COPD